her-e/NTFS-Permission-Lab/README.md

 ## NTFS Permission, Security Groups, and Group Policy in Virtual Environment.

 ## Description
 In this lab, I am going to configure NTFS permissions by adding security groups and partitioning drives in order to map drives using Group Policy.
 The purpose of this lab will ensure users can access folders based on their least privileged access.
 Configuring and running this lab will help develop our understanding how NTFS permissions, Security Group, and Group Policy works.
+I will also configure user account with identity and Access regarding location and job titles.

 In this lab, I have already created a domain controller on a virtual machine that has two network adapters.
 This will connect to our outside internet by NAT and the other network adapter (NIC) will connect to our VirtualBox private network.
 This will allow our client's PC to connect to the internet through the domain controller.
 This will allow us to apply Group Policy Objects and provision, maintain, and deprovision users in Active Directory.